curtisai/container_container_container/dont-try-this-at-home/just-dont.md

    > Every single time, when you start a container from an image, you actually create a mutatble snapshot of the image, and use this snapshot as your container's file system.
    > Why?
    > Let's consider a case, for some unkown reasons, you are insanely running 1000 mysql containers on your poor Linux host.
 Since most of the files in those containers are unchanged throughout the entire container lifecycle, as COW snapshots, no copy happened, and all such unchanged files are still pointing to the same original files in your image.
 Result?
 Huge disk space save.
-   > On the other hand, even if you are rich enough to buy extra storages just for witness thousands of identical files.
-Copying those files to your containers takes time.
-As a result, you might need to wait for a long time after exected `docker run` command for your container to be ready.
+   > On the other hand, even if you are rich enough to buy extra storages just to witness thousands of identical files.
+Copying those files to your containers still takes time.
+As a result, you might need to wait for a long time for your container to be ready after exected `docker run` command.
 8. `touch containers/tupperware/THIS_IS_TUPPERWAAAARE`
    > Great, we have our own snapshot of the `rootfs`, let's touch it.